fmrico/cascade_lifecycle/README.md

 When an application is made up of multiple LNs, it is common to use a node to orchestrate the transitions of each one.
 This occurs, for example, in [Navigation2](https://github.com/ros-planning/navigation2/tree/master/nav2_lifecycle_manager) or in [ROS2 Planning System](https://github.com/IntelligentRoboticsLabs/ros2_planning_system/tree/master/plansys2_lifecycle_manager).

-`rclcpp_cascade_lifecycle` provides a mechanism that can make managing LNs easier.
+`cascade_lifecycle` provides a mechanism that can make managing LNs easier.
 This idea is based on my developments with [BICA](https://github.com/IntelligentRoboticsLabs/BICA/tree/ros2).
 This mechanism allows defining dependencies between LNs.
 When an LN A establishes an LN B as a dependency, when an A enters a state, B automatically enters this state.
 This allows creating configuration/activation/deactivation trees.

 The class `rclcpp_cascade_lifecycle::CascadeLifecycleNode` extends the `rclcpp_lifecycle::LifecycleNode` API with next operations: